-Under Nasdag rules, a company in which more than 50% of the voting power for the election of directors of the company is held by an individual, a group or another company will qualify as a "controlled company".
-Knilo InvestCo AB, which is owned by several funds controlled by Summa Equity AB, % of our common shares.
-Following the completion of the offering, Knilo InvestCo currently owns AB, will own of our common shares, which will represent approximately % of our common shares outstanding immediately after this offering (or % of our common shares outstanding after this offering if the underwriters exercise their option to purchase additional ADSs in full).
-As a result, we are and will continue to be a "controlled company" under Nasdaq rules and will not be required to comply with certain Nasdag rules that would otherwise require it to have: (i) a board of directors comprised of a majority of independent directors; (ii) compensation of its executive officers determined by a majority of the independent directors or a remuneration committee comprised solely of independent directors; and (iii) director nominees selected, or recommended for the board's selection, either by a majority of the independent directors or a nominating committee comprised solely of independent directors.
+Under Nasdaq rules, a company in which more than 50% of the voting power for the election of directors of the company is held by an individual, a group or another company will qualify as a "controlled company".
+Knilo InvestCo AB, which is owned by several funds controlled by Summa Equity AB, currently owns 72% of our common shares.
+Following the completion of the offering, Knilo InvestCo AB, will own 78,958,783 of our common shares, which will represent approximately 66% of our common shares outstanding immediately after this offering (or 66% of our common shares outstanding after this offering if the underwriters exercise their option to purchase 1,050,000 additional ADSs in full).
+As a result, we are and will continue to be a "controlled company" under Nasdaq rules and will not be required to comply with certain Nasdaq rules that would otherwise require it to have: (i) a board of directors comprised of a majority of independent directors; (ii) compensation of its executive officers determined by a majority of the independent directors or a remuneration committee comprised solely of independent directors; and (iii) director nominees selected, or recommended for the board's selection, either by a majority of the independent directors or a nominating committee comprised solely of independent directors.